New Zealand Certificate in Animal Care (Level 3) (Companion Animals)

 Entry requirements

-- Copy of your current Criminal Convictions History.
+- You must complete a health declaration and a copy of your current Criminal Convictions history.

 - All applicants for whom English or te reo Māori is not a first language need to provide evidence that they have the necessary English language proficiency required for the programme (the IELTS requirements is 5.0 with no band score lower than 5.0 from one test completed in the last two years, or equivalent).